rohit5khanna/Memosynth--lite/README.md

 ## 🚧 Future Improvements

-- Add more advanced entity and relationship extraction.
+- Adding more advanced entity and relationship extraction.
 - Integrate with real LLM APIs (OpenAI, HuggingFace, etc.).
-- Add a user interface for non-technical users.
+- Adding a user interface for non-technical users.
 - Visualize the graph interactively in the notebook.
-- Add authentication and access control.
+- Adding authentication and access control.

 ## 🤝 Contact